-The University of South Wales’ LLB (Hons) Legal Practice (Exempting) degree has been officially validated by the Solicitors Regulation Authority and is the only one of its kind in England and Wales.
-We designed this course in consultation with practising solicitors and the professional body, the SRA, to give you the skills to become a highly employable lawyer.
-If you want to be a solicitor, this is a great way to combine the academic and professional parts of your training.
+The University of South Wales’ LLB (Hons) Legal Practice (Exempting) degree has been officially validated by the Solicitors Regulation Authority to give you the skills to become a highly employable solicitor.
+If you want to be a solicitor, this is a great way to combine the academic and vocational stages of your training.

 You will study the seven foundation modules required for qualifying law degree status.
 The professional element (Legal Practice Course) is spread over the second and third years.
 You will also develop legal research skills and choose modules from options that may include Family Law and Practice, Employment Law and Practice, Personal Injury and Clinical Negligence Litigation, and Commercial Property Law.
 Your learning will be supported by excellent facilities, including the Legal Advice Clinic, and a Moot Court that’s fully equipped with the latest digital facilities, a legal practice library, and dedicated teaching and practice rooms.
 You will also develop essential legal practice skills in our advice clinic such as interviewing, writing and drafting.